JacksonBurns/fastprop-benchmark/README.md

 |     SIDER     | ROC-AUC |          |                 |          |
 |    ClinTox    | ROC-AUC |          |                 |          |
 |     ChEMBL    | ROC-AUC |          |                 |          |

+# Installation
+Conda environment files for the three packages are provided - use `conda env create -f <name>.yml` to create an appropriate environment.